insight-platform/Similari/assets/documentation/python/api.md

 To increase the performance of the SORT in scenes with large number of objects one can use [SpatioTemporalConstraints](https://docs.rs/similari/0.22.0/similari/trackers/spatio_temporal_constraints/struct.SpatioTemporalConstraints.html).

+When certain tracks are not updated on the current prediction epoch and the `max_idle_epochs` is greater than `0` the idle tracks can be accessible as well:

+* [SORT_IDLE](/python/sort/sort_idle.py) - working with idle tracks;
+* The Medium [article](https://medium.com/@kudryavtsev_ia/high-performance-python-sort-tracker-225c2b507562)  where the tracker that uses idle tracks is demonstrated.

 #### Visual SORT Tracker

 Visual SORT tracker is DeepSORT flavour with improvements.
 It uses custom user ReID model and